 - 2 fluid ounce white rum (60 ml)

 - 1 tablespoon lime juice (fresh is recommended)

 - club soda (as required)

 - ice cubes (as required)

-- Wash ¼ cup blueberries and add them to a tall high ball serving glass.
+- Add blueberries to a tall high ball serving glass.
 Muddle them using a muddler or the back of a wooden spoon until nicely crushed.
-If you don’t like the skin coming in your mouth, you can also puree the berries in a blender and pass the puree through a strainer.

-- Now add 10-12 washed mint leaves, and 1 tbsp sugar in the glass and crush some more using the muddler.
+- Add the mint leaves and sugar to the glass and crush some more using the muddler.
 Muddling the mint leaves will help release their flavor and will also dissolve the sugar.

-- Add 2 oz (60 ml) white rum, and 1 tbsp lime juice in the glass and mix well using a tall spoon or a drink stirrer.
+- Stir in the white rum and lime juice using a tall spoon or a drink stirrer.

 - Top the glass with club soda until almost full.
-Keep some space for ice cubes and garnishing.
+Keep some space for ice cubes and garnishings.

 - Add a few ice cubes.
-Garnish the drink with more blueberries, mint sprig, and lime slices or wedges.
+Garnish the drink with more blueberries, mint sprig, and lime wedges or slices.
 Serve immediately.